Sumit2003-dev/KarigarSetu/README.md

 🎯 Vision

-ChikanSetu aims to transform traditional Chikan artisans into digitally empowered entrepreneurs by leveraging transparency, accessibility, and technology-driven trust.
+KarigarSetu aims to transform traditional Chikan artisans into digitally empowered entrepreneurs by leveraging transparency, accessibility, and technology-driven trust.